-Condition and context-The County has written policies and procedures for managing changes to its IT resources; however, they lacked critical elements.
-Also, the County did not have policies and procedures to ensure IT resources were configured securely.
+Condition and context-The County has written policies and procedures for managing changes to its IT resources; however, the policies and procedures lacked critical elements to help ensure that change approvals were properly documented at each stage in the change process and that all changes to IT resources followed the established change process.
+Also, the County did not have policies and procedures to help ensure that IT resources were configured securely.

-Effect-There is an increased risk that the County's IT resources may not be configured appropriately and securely and that changes to those resources could be unauthorized or inappropriate or could have unintended results without proper documentation, authorization, review, testing, and approval prior to being applied.
+Effect-There is an increased risk that the County's IT resources may not be configured appropriately and securely and that changes to those resources could be unauthorized or inappropriate or could have unintended results without proper documentation of reviews and approvals prior to being applied.

-Cause-The County was unaware its policies and procedures for managing changes lacked critical elements and did not evaluate its policies and procedures against current IT standards and best practices.
+Cause-The County modeled its policies and procedures for making changes to its IT resources on another entity's policies and procedures.
+The County was unaware that its implementation of those policies and procedures lacked critical elements.
+Further, the County did not evaluate its policies and procedures against current IT standards and best practices.

-Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the County needs to update its policies and procedures over its configuration management processes.
+Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the County needs to further develop its configuration management policies and procedures.
+In addition, the County needs to review these policies and procedures against current IT standards and best practices, update them where needed, and implement them county-wide, as appropriate.
+Further, the County should train staff on the policies and procedures.
 The information below provides guidance and best practices to help the County achieve this objective.